Are you thinking of starting a Bullet Journal? I’m here to help you out and share all I know about Bullet Journaling for beginners.

 Having a Bullet Journal and planning your time is great, but it’s not enough.
 The very important part of Bullet Journaling, which often gets overlooked, is to review all that you’ve done.

-I know in the header I said a monthly review, but actually you can review it as often as you want.
-Monthly just seems like the most convenient and widespread way to do them though.
+I know in the header I said a monthly review, but actually, you can review it as often as you want.
+Monthly just seems like the most convenient and widespread way to do them.

 Ask Yourself This

-This should give you an understanding of how productive your month actually was and whether you need to make some changes in your planning and in your schedules for the next monthly setup.
+This should give you an understanding of how productive your month was and whether you need to make some changes in your planning and your schedules for the next monthly setup.

 Bullet Journal Community Is Full Of Amazing People

-Starting your own Bullet Journal might be very intimidating.
-I know I felt that way after looking at all the amazing pro spreads on Instagram and Pinterest.
+After looking at all the amazing pro spreads on Instagram and Pinterest, I felt that way.
 But I decided to give it a try, and not just to start a Bullet Journal, but also to connect with my fellow journaling fans.

-In this community, I found my inspiration, my confidence and most importantly – amazing friends.
+In this community, I found my inspiration, confidence, and, most importantly, amazing friends.
 Friends who don’t just help me on my BuJo journey and push me to be better at it every day, but also friends who share my interest, who are always there to listen and to send their support.

 So my advice is to go and join some groups, connect with people and let them become an important part of your Bullet Journal journey.